Signs and Symptoms of Whiplash

 Immediately after a collision, the people involved may feel fine.
 However, under the surface, all may not be well.
 If the soft tissue was torn, an inflammatory reaction will build over time.
-The spine’s hardware may be jostled out of position, setting the stage for spinal arthritis that make take years to announce its presence.
+The spine’s hardware may be jostled out of position, setting the stage for spinal arthritis that may take years to announce its presence.
 Insurance companies may urge a quick settlement, but it’s best to wait until after a chiropractic evaluation before signing away your rights.
 People fare differently in an accident, depending on where they were situated in the car, health status, age, and so on.
 Don’t make the mistake of self-evaluating based on the other occupants’ condition.
-Drivers of newer cars benefit from state-of-the-art airbags, seatbelts and headrests, but can still suffer unseen inertial injuries, and should not delay a chiropractic consultation.
+Drivers of newer cars benefit from state-of-the-art airbags, seatbelts, and headrests, but can still suffer unseen inertial injuries, and should not delay a chiropractic consultation.

 The body’s healing reaction will begin immediately after the car accident.

 First, there is the inflammatory phase, which is marked by pain and swelling.
-Next, there is repair and regeneration, a process which may take up to 2 months.
+Next, there is repair and regeneration, a process that may take up to 2 months.
 In this phase, the body forms scar tissue on the damaged areas.
 Finally, there is remodeling, where the body tries to remake the scar tissue in the original tissue’s image.
 Healing duration varies according to the degree of injury and the overall health of the individual.
 Patients can accelerate healing by paying attention to:

 - Quality of sleep

 Why See a Car Accident Injury Chiropractor?